vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 18. Query the table.
 Note: External tables will not populate upon query..
 ````
 <copy>
+ set linesize 200
+ set pages 10
  select count(*) from  ext_emp;
  SELECT * FROM table(dbms_xplan.display_cursor());
  </copy>
 ````

-19. Confirm external table  and verify its populated.
+19. Unlike regular tables, external table does not get populated into InMemory even if it has INMEMORY parameter on the external table.

 ````
 <copy>